yogendra-yatnalkar/Diabetic_Retinopathy_Detection/src/webapp/models/README.md

 ### Download the below mentioned models from the given link and put them in folder: **_models_**
 > **www.kaggle.com/dataset/09c92fcbcf94fc55f68c90c0ed8cd9c0e36bde2326334dc00162fb6bd18c44b2**

+(Please upvote the dataset if you like it)

 # ------------------------------------------------------

 #### Download: